 Come lose yourself in a unique evening of music curated by Golden Hum, a regular programme of brave new music from the fringes of folk, indie and experimental music.

-October 27th sees an incredible double bill of transportive American music featuring celebrated artists Chuck Johnson and Fletcher Tucker.
+October 27th sees an incredible bill of transportive American music featuring celebrated artist Chuck Johnson.

 Chuck Johnson will be playing selections from his recent albums, including 2017’s landmark LP ‘Balsams’.
 Described by Pitchfork as a ‘fully realized sonic world’ and a ‘universe unto itself’, the album is a series of meditative soundscapes fashioned on pedal steel guitar and effects into diaphanous worlds of sound.
 Akin to Brian Eno’s ambient compositions, this is music that will transport you – ethereal, serene and magnificent.